ostrowr/ts-json-validator/README.md

 ## How does all this work?
 The object built up has the structure of a valid JSON schema with one extra magic feature: a hidden symbol that every schema uses to hold its own type.

+## Stability
+The API is subject to change until 1.0, but the runtime behavior is very straightforward and is unlikely to be any more dangerous than ajv by itself.
+If you want to use this in a production-critical environment, I recommend pinning an exact release until 1.0 is out.

 ## Contributing
 Please do!